balderdashy/sails-docs/reference/blueprint-api/Remove.md

 }
 ```

-### Resourceful PubSub (RPS)
+### Socket notifications

-If you have websockets enabled for your app, then every client subscribed to the parent record (either via a call to [`.subscribe()`](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub/subscribe) or due to a previous socket request to the [`find`](http://sailsjs.com/documentation/reference/blueprint-api/find) or [`findOne`](http://sailsjs.com/documentation/reference/blueprint-api/find-one) blueprints) will receive a notification about the removed child, where the notification event name is that of the parent model identity (e.g. `store`), and the data &ldquo;payload&rdquo; has the following format:
+If you have WebSockets enabled for your app, then every client [subscribed](/documentation/reference/web-sockets/resourceful-pub-sub) to the parent record will receive a notification about the removed child, where the notification event name is that of the parent model identity (e.g. `store`), and the &ldquo;message&rdquo; has the following format:

 ```
 id: <the parent record primary key>,